bildpunkt/surfbird/CONTRIBUTING.md

 ### I found a bug!

-If you think you found a bug in Surfbird, please search through [all issues](https://github.com/surfbirdapp/surfbird/issues?q=) before opening another one!
+If you think you've found a bug in Surfbird, please search through [all issues](https://github.com/surfbirdapp/surfbird/issues?q=) before opening another one!

 If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/surfbirdapp/surfbird/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, maybe even include a screenshot, the more the better!